WE NEED MORE INFLUENCERS

 I can honestly say some of these haven’t influenced me in a life-changing way.

-But people, ordinary people throughout my years, have added value to my life.
+But ordinary people have added value to my life throughout the years.

 Consider parents, teachers, or mentors.
-What about pastors, volunteers, nurses, and missionaries.
-Even an office janitor cheering on the late-night overachiever is an influencer.
+What about pastors, volunteers, nurses, and missionaries?

 Does their influence hold less value than the high-profile influencers?
 No.